okweipeng/restaurant-menu-of-creativity/README.md

-# Web Programming I Project - Midterm
+# Web Programming I Project

 This is a midterm project for the web development course.
 The goal is to apply the concepts learned in the first half of the term to build a creative and functional restaurant website.
 The website will have three linked pages: